Postdoctoral Scholarships Program

 Fellow postdoctoral researchers will have access to research funds.
 They will be required to write a short proposal describing their needs and the required budget.
 The postdoctoral researcher can apply to this program multiple times until the limit of 15k$/year is reached.

 The funds will be transferred to the Research Office of the university of the supervisor, and, depending of their rules, the funds might be managed by the postdoctoral researcher him/herself or by his/her supervisor.
 The postdoctoral researcher will have to provide a financial report.

-For two years maximum, three for Fellows.
+For two years maximum and three for Fellows.
 Funding for the scholarship will be automatically unlocked for the second year at the request of the supervisor and subject to production of a report.
-Postdoc researchers might apply again to this program at the end of their first funding.

 Eligibility, evaluation and funding

 - Having received his first doctorate for less than five years at the time of application or anticipate to get it by the date of the announcement of results.